WCFL (FM)

 WCFL (104.7 MHz) is a non-commercial FM radio station licensed to Morris, Illinois, and serving the Western suburbs of the Chicago metropolitan area.
 It airs a Christian adult contemporary format and is owned by the University of Northwestern – St. Paul.
 WCFL simulcasts the programming of WBGL in Champaign, Illinois.
 It is listener-supported and holds periodic on-the-air fundraisers to pay for station expenses.

 WCFL has an effective radiated power (ERP) of 50,000 watts, the maximum for most stations in Illinois.
 The transmitter is off Stockdale Road in Morris.

 History

 WRMI, WCSJ-FM, WUEZ

 The station was first licensed May 24, 1962.
 Its original call sign was WRMI-FM, which stood for Radio Morris Illinois.

-It largely simulcast WCSJ (1550 AM), its sister station.
+WRMI was a stand-alone FM station started by Ottila E. Greiner, an employee of a vending machine manufacturing firm and who also owned a cattle breeding ranch.
+The studio and transmitter were located at the Rocking Horse Ranch, outside of Morris.

+In 1972, the station was sold to Grundy County Broadcasters, owners of crosstown WCSJ (1550 AM), and became a sister station, and were primarily simulcasting.

-In the 1960s and 1970s, WRMI-FM and WCSJ had a middle of the road (MOR) format.
+In the 1970s, WRMI-FM and WCSJ had a middle of the road (MOR) format.
 In 1977 the station's call sign was changed to WCSJ-FM to match 1550 AM; the two stations continued to simulcast.

 By 1983, the stations were airing a country music format.
 In 1988, 104.7 FM separated its programming from 1550 AM and changed its call letters to WUEZ-FM.
 As WUEZ-FM, the station aired an easy listening format.
 The station was automated, playing quarter-hour sweeps of mostly instrumental cover versions of popular adult songs along with some soft vocals.